OpenHistoricalMap/ohm-deploy/hetzner/README.md

 cd hetzner/
 screen -S staging -L -Logfile staging_languages.log

-NUM_MIN_LANGUAGES=5  # Default minimum number of languages
+export export NIM_NUMBER_LANGUAGES=1  # Default minimum number of languages
-FORCE_LANGUAGES_GENERATION=false  # Set to true to force repopulation of the languages EVALUATION_INTERVAL=3600  # Set the evaluation interval to 1 hour (in seconds) to check for new languages in the database
+export FORCE_LANGUAGES_GENERATION=false  # Set to true to force repopulation of the languages export EVALUATION_INTERVAL=600  # Set the evaluation interval to 1 hour (in seconds) to check for new languages in the database

 ./monitor_languages.sh